chriszabo/MusicRater/readme.md

 3. filter and sort your ratings as you please
 4. be happy

+# Setup and Launch Dev
+- install dependencies (e.g. npm install)
+- enter your spotify api credentials in database.js before you build the project

+# Launch Dev
+- npx expo start --clear

 # Note
 - only tested on android
-- enter your spotify api credentials in database.js before you build the project